 severed fingers.

-One claimed to have found a fingertip which the user lost when
+One claimed to have found a fingertip that the user had lost when

-lid of the case and left the meat inside.
-An online shopper entered
+lid of the case and left the digit inside.
+Among other computer fauna,

-Among computer fauna, a two-inch-long spider and a dead mouse featured.
+a five-centimetre-long spider and a dead mouse featured.

 Some items were superstition-related.
-One tech said the wishbone was
+One tech said the animal's

-wanted the machine to smell nice so put potpourri in the case.
+the machine crashing.
+Another user wanted the unit to smell nice so

 Dixons quizzed experts who were part of PC World's 'healthcheck'

-sessions wherein customers have technicians look in their machines and
+sessions wherein customers have technicians poke about inside their

-tell them how to get more out of existing or new components.
+machines and tell them how to get the most from existing or new components.

-and returned it to the customer, who said he had bought the machine
+and returned it.
+The owner explained that he had bought the machine

 second-hand at a church fair.
 As for the love letters, the customer

-Don't you wish you were Javanese?
-Police in Cilacap arrested a shaman for tricking women into having sex with him.
+Police in Cilacap, Java, arrested a shaman for tricking women into having sex with him.
 He told his female patients his healing powers allowed him to grant their wishes.
 First, the woman was to bathe and lie naked in his house.
 Then, a police spokesman said, Shaman Suryono told them that 'while in the room if a man approached them looking like Suryono it was actually a genie who would make their wishes come true as long as they did what this supposed genie said'.
 The women paid the healer for the privelege.
 At least 35 women were taken in by the 36-year-old man.

 Gateway Computers, known for their dappled boxes, are trying to corner